-WDBC’s Council’s charter members were Brown & Caldwell, CH2M Hill, CDM, Carollo Engineers, Earth Tech, HDR, Metcalf & Eddy, MWH and Veolia Water.
-These industry leaders shared the belief that this type of organization would be the most effective vehicle for developing a crucial education and advocacy program to promote the innovative design-build and CMAR approaches to delivering water projects.
-Prior to establishing the Council, these integrated and collaborative delivery approaches did not have a dedicated voice that could advocate effectively for legislation favorable to water quality infrastructure or counter opposition based on misunderstandings.Today’s membership is even stronger with AECOM water, Black & Veatch, Haskell, HDR, and Parsons.
+WDBC’s charter members — Brown & Caldwell, CH2M, CDM Smith, Carollo Engineers, Earth Tech, HDR, Metcalf & Eddy, MWH and Veolia Water — all shared the belief that this type of organization would be the most effective vehicle to achieve an effective education and advocacy position that supports the use of collaborative delivery methods for water projects.
+Prior to establishing the Council, these integrated and collaborative delivery approaches did not have a dedicated voice to effectively educate others about practices favorable to the water infrastructure.Today’s organization is even stronger with AECOM water, ARCADIS-US, Black & Veatch, Haskell, HDR, and Parsons as members.

 As a not-for-profit organization, WDBC’s mission … to evolve best practices for successful implementation of water projects through collaborative delivery methods, is fulfilled by facilitating thought leadership with stakeholders through research, education and communication.